vaishnavey/UNIX_Assignment_Vaish/Submission.md

 ```
 $ awk -f transpose.awk maize.txt > maize_transposed.txt
 ```
 We need SNPs ordered on increasing position values.
-This can be done using the sort command Before sorting, based on values, we need to save the header for later use
+This can be done using the sort command.\
+Before sorting, based on values, we need to save the header for later use
 ```
 $ head -n 1 maize_transposed.txt > header.txt